-- 1 3.5.3 Preliminary plat of proposed land development - 3.5.4 Determination by a licensed professional engineer or registered qualified hydrologist of the 100 year flood elevations for the parcel before and after the project - 4 3.5.5 Computation by a professional engineer of cut, fill, and change in water storage capacity 5 resulting from proposed grading - 6 3.5.6 Erosion control plan - 7 3.5.7 Soil boring information, if requested by the District engineer - 3.5.8 Documentation that drainage and flowage easements over all land and facilities below the 100-year flood elevation, if required by the municipality with jurisdiction, have been conveyed and recorded.
-For public entities, this requirement may be satisfied by a written agreement executed with the District in lieu of a recorded document.
-The agreement must state that, if the land within the 100-year floodplain is conveyed, the public body will require the buyer to comply with this subsection.
+- b.
+Delineation of the work area - c.
+Existing elevation contours of the work area - d.
+Ordinary high water level or normal water elevation and 100-year flood elevations (all elevations must reference the NAVD 1988 datum) - 21 3.5.2 Grading plan showing proposed elevation changes - 22 3.5.3 Preliminary plat of proposed land development - 23 3.5.4 Determination by professional engineer of the 100-year flood elevations for the parcel before and after the project - 25 3.5.5 Computation by a professional engineer of cut, fill, and change in water storage capacity and conveyance resulting from proposed activity - 27 3.5.6 Erosion control plan - 28 3.5.7 Soil boring information, if requested by the municipal or District engineer - 29 3.5.8 Documentation that drainage and flowage easements over all land and facilities below the 100-30 year flood elevation, if required by the municipality with jurisdiction, have been conveyed and - recorded.
+For public entities, this requirement may be satisfied by a written agreement executed - with the District in lieu of a recorded document.
+The agreement must state that, if the land within - the 100-year floodplain is conveyed, the public body will require the buyer to comply with this - 34 subsection.

-1 4 Rule D: Stormwater Management Rule
+4 Rule D: Stormwater Management Rule